walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 The artifacts are downloaded and added to the classpath for process execution and are typically used for [task implementations](./tasks.html).

-Multiple versions of the same artifact are replaced with a single one, according to standard Maven resolution rules.
+Multiple versions of the same artifact are replaced with a single one, following standard Maven resolution rules.

 Usage of the `mvn:` URL pattern is preferred since it uses the centrally configured [list of repositories](./configuration.html#dependencies) and